Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Drag force formalism

 In the following examples, the binary star has masses $m_1 = 81 \msun$ and $m_2 = 32 \msun$, an initial semimajor axis $a_0 = 4000 \rsun$ and eccentricity $e_0 = 0.2$.
 Because we have not yet introduced a self-limiting mechanism to stop the inspiral, we stop the integration once the binary semimajor axis reaches $40 \rsun$.
 For both the $N$-body and the perturbative integration we choose $l=1,2, k=0$, and set $\chi_a = 0.05$.
 The binary is initialized just before pericenter passage, at $\nu = 270^\circ$.
 The initial argument of pericenter is $\omega = 90^\circ$.

 Figure~\ref{fig:nbodycomp} shows the result of the integrations for $l=2$ and $l=1$.
 The two curves agree to a satisfactory degree, but the perturbative equations take ${\sim}50$ less computational time to integrate.
 For $l=2$, the binary eccentricity decreases on average but oscillates during one orbital period, with the eccentricity decreasing at the pericenter and increasing at the apocenter.
 In contrast, for $l=1$, the eccentricity oscillates around a constant value and the inspiral proceeds at constant eccentricity.
 In both cases, the long-term evolution of $\omega$ appears to disagree between the perturbative equation and direct integration.
 As apparent from \autoref{eq:powerlawkl3}, the argument of pericenter is supposed to only oscillate around a median value, without any long-term deviation.
 We attribute the discrepancy to the simple implementation of our $N$-body model rather than to some inaccuracy of the perturbative equations.
+Performing the orbit-averaging on Equations~\ref{eq:powerlawkl2}--\ref{eq:powerlawkl3} for $l=1, k=0$, further confirms that the eccentricity and argument of pericenter remain constant over long timescales (see Appendix~\ref{sec:massloss}).

 It is clear that a drag force linear in the velocity ($l=1$) does not agree with our naive expectations of CE evolution circularizing the binary.
 We will see later that introducing a radial dependency in the force can quickly circularize the binary, even for $l=1$.
 Having now validated our set of equations with the $N$-body integration, we now investigate the effect of radial dependency, controlled by the parameter $k$.